raspberrypi/picotool/README.md

 ### white-label

 This command allows for OTP white-labelling, which sets the USB configuration used by the device in BOOTSEL mode.
-This can be configured from a JSON file, an example of which is in [sample-wl.json](sample-wl.json).
+This can be configured from a JSON file, an example of which is in [sample-wl.json](json/sample-wl.json).
+The schema for this JSON file is [here](json/schemas/whitelabel-schema.json)

 ```text
 $ picotool help otp white-label